Group of women volunteers organizing food donations onto tables at a food bank.. They are looking at each other, laughing.

 Benefits

-• Hardship loans can help you avoid high-interest credit card debt.
+• No credit card debt.
+Hardship loans can help you avoid having to turn to high-interest credit cards.

 Drawbacks